GSA/piv-guides/_userconfig/1_ssh.md

 collection: userconfig
 ---

 User often needs to access remote UNIX-like server through network.
 The risk is weak login method could be impersonated and traffic could be sniffed.
 PIV can provide strong authentication and hard to inpersonante; ssl can prevent network data sniffing.
 PIV with SSH can provide both of abov strong security measures.
+Public key provided in PIV is authorized in form  of certificate signed by authroized CA certificate.
 To use Secure Shell (SSH) for remote access to a UNIX-like server, you need to first authenticate your PIV.
 PIV authentication and SSH can be done from a Windows, Linux, or Mac-based computer.
 You also need to configure the UNIX-like server that you want to remotely access.

 Select the link for your operating system (OS).
 Please also review _Configure a UNIX-like Server_.